microsoftgraph/msgraph-sdk-design/raptor/pipeline.md

-# Raptor Pipeline as a Deployment Gate
+# Raptor Pipeline as a Metadata Deployment Gate

 ## Objectives